Knækbrød! It was about time I prepared this recipe that I have been dying to try for 18 years!

 It is called knekkebrød in Norway, knäckebröd in Sweden, nakkileipä in Finland, Knäckebrot in Germany, and knäckebröd in the Netherlands.
 Besides the many seeds, it contains mainly rye flour.
 It is a staple that has long been considered the poor man’s diet.

 We find the first traces of this crispbread in Sweden around 500 AD.

 Traditionally, knækbrød was baked twice a year, at the end of the summer, just after harvest and again in the spring.
 Today, the round shape gave in to the rectangular shape and a few international consumer brands giants are responsible for mass producing it.
 At the top, the famous brand that was originally Swedish but is now Italian, Wasabröd.
-Then comes English giant Ryvita, then American-based Ry-Krisp.
+Then comes English giant Ryvita, and American-based Ry-Krisp.

-The recipe traditionally consists mainly of rye flour, with the addition of spelled flour, salt and water.
+The recipe traditionally consists mainly of rye flour, with the addition of spelt flour, salt and water.
 Recently, a few spices as well as cereals and seeds of all kinds have been added to the original recipe.

 Traditionally, the dough was kneaded with snow or ice that evaporated during cooking and thus allowed to get the crispness that the bread is known for.
 Today, the dough just contains a large amount of cold water and must be kneaded as little as possible to obtain a crisp and crumbly result.
 Knækbrød is only baked for a few minutes, at temperatures generally between 400 and 480 F.

 I was very pleasantly surprised by this recipe.
-The bread was very quick to make, with a long shelf life, delicious and clearly economic as knækbrød is generally very expensive and typically no more than five to seven crackers per package.
+The bread was very quick to make, with a long shelf life, delicious and clearly economic as store-bought knækbrød is generally very expensive and typically no more than five to seven crackers per package.